top of page

 Extending between the Andaman Sea and the Gulf of Thailand, Thailand has firmly cemented its reputation as one of the world's premier scuba diving destinations.
 Divers of all skill levels flock to this tropical paradise to discover its diverse marine ecosystems, including beginners looking to earn their open-water certification and experienced divers in search of new challenges.

 In this article, we’ll help you plan an eco-friendly dive vacation in Thailand, whether you want to hit the scuba schools of Koh Tao or venture to the Similan Islands on a liveaboard adventure.
-In addition to highlighting 6 of the best places to dive in Thailand, we’ll share eco-friendly resorts in each destination to ensure a sustainable stay.
+In addition to highlighting 6 of the best places to dive in Thailand, we’ll share eco-friendly dive resorts in each destination to ensure a sustainable stay.

 A longtail boat amidst the dramatic karst scenery of Thailand